deeredman1991/Twitch-Plays-Bot/README.md

  *      buttonID = The ID of the button.
 Integer between 1 and 128
  *      axisID = The ID of the axis.
 Integer between 1 and 8
  *      hatID = The ID of the hat.
 Integer between 1 and 4
  *      times = How many times to run the internal command.
-Integer between 1 and 128
+Integer between 1 and 128.
  *      delay = The delay between each time the internal command is run when the "times" argument is not 1.
 Decimal between 0.0 and infinity.
  *      hold_for = How long to hold the button/axis for in seconds.
 If hold_for is -1 the button/axis/hat will be held forever, if 0, the button will be released.
 Decimal between -1.0 and infinity.
  *      degree = The degree at which an axis is tilted or a hat is pushed.
-For axes; Integer between -1 and 1, For hats; Integer between -1 (north) and 360. ( -1 is release )
+For axes; Integer between -1 and 1, For hats; Integer between -1 (north) and 360. ( -1 is release ).
+ *      smoothness = Will smooth movement be applied to this axis?
+(If pausing is 1 and smoothness is 1; smooth movement only resets this axis if another command is sent that doesn't tilt this axis.).
+Integer either 0 or 1.
  *      wait_time = The amount of time to wait in seconds.
 Decimal between 0.0 and infinity.
  *      internal_variable = Set an internal_variable, such as "pausing", or "binding" to a value.
-Any
+Any.

 #Aliasing Configuration: